SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

 ### Using transmissions

-Spec20 introduces a nice optional concept to propagate selection from one presenter to another, thinking on the "flow" of information more than the implementation details of this propagation, which can change from presenter to presenter.
+Spec 20 introduces a nice optional concept to propagate selection from one presenter to another, thinking on the "flow" of information more than the implementation details of this propagation, which can change from presenter to presenter.

 With transmissions, each presenter can define a set of output ports (ports to transmit information) and input ports (ports to receive information).
 Widget presenters already have defined the output/input ports you can use with them, but you can add your own ports to your presenters.